top of page

 Real therapy helps you heal.
 Conversion therapy harms.

 The techniques used are manipulative, shaming, and abusive.
-Research from the Williams Institute shows conversion therapy doubles the risk of suicidality.
+Research from the Williams Institute shows conversion therapy doubles the risk of suicide.

 Healing for Conversion Therapy Survivors